 You should also be aware that not everything will be smooth sailing with WordPress.
 Normally, WordPress operates without a hitch.
-But in case you do encounter an error, you will end up berating yourself for not picking up a little WordPress knowledge.
+But if you encounter an error, you will berate yourself for not picking up some WordPress knowledge.
 This is where Codex, the WordPress Support forum, web-based tutorials, and other WordPress resources can bail you out.

 If you want to check out alternatives available to you, learn about other Content Management Systems from this helpful article on Colorlib.

-Which of these examples blog based on WordPress do you like the most and why?
+Which example blog based on WordPress do you like the most and why?
 What other WordPress blogs do you know that you would like to see featured on this list?

 Now that you have seen top-quality blogs publishing content via the WordPress Content Management System, any doubts about WordPress as the CMS for your blog must have vanished.
 However, if any of it remains, feel free to write about it.